VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 Below is the output for `/path/to/vminsert -help`:

 ```
+  -cacheExpireDuration duration
+     Items are removed from in-memory caches after they aren't accessed for this duration.
+Lower values may reduce memory usage at the cost of higher CPU usage.
+See also -prevCacheRemovalPercent (default 30m0s)
   -cluster.tls
      Whether to use TLS for connections to -storageNode.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .This flag is available only in enterprise version of VictoriaMetrics
   -cluster.tlsCAFile string